JS 2 is a research preview of an open source compiler focused on compiling JavaScript to WebAssembly ahead of time, developed at Loopdive.

 host SharedArrayBuffer / Atomics Shared memory and atomic operations

-new SharedArrayBuffer(1024); // not supported
+new SharedArrayBuffer(1024);

 Requires shared Wasm linear memory.